How To Sew Basic Hand Stitches

 Please Share!

-• Backstitch – super strong and durable.
+• Backstitch — strong and dependable for clothing and repairs

 What You’ll Need